Jarmos-san/PyNotes/CONTRIBUTING.md

 :+1: :tada:  First off, thanks for taking the time to contribute! :tada: :+1:

-The following is a set of guidelines for contributing to the open-source book PyNotes hosted on GitHub.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+The following is a set of guidelines for contributing to the open-source version of the book PyNotes hosted on GitHub.
+These are mostly guidelines, not rules, so use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct